YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 1. Provide a basic summary of the data set using python, numpy and/or pandas

-The numpy and pandas libraries are used to calculate summary statistics of the traffic signs data set:
+The numpy library are used to calculate summary statistics of the traffic signs data set:

 ```python
 import numpy as np